-Books were written in thousands by the graduates of the institute of which 400 were on USOOL alone.
-These books existed for many centuries and were used as sources of information and basis of authority by many later day Muslim scholars.
-Details on these documents will be provided when we examine the famous graduates of the institute.
-Suffice it to mention here that Jabbir Ibn Hayyan, who was a prominent student of Imam Sadiq (a.s.), collected 500 treatises of the teachings of Imam Sadiq (a.s.).
-Ibn Hajar Makki summarizes the effect of the flood of information flowing from the university of Imam Sadiq (a.s.)in these words: "...so many issues of learning have been transmitted from Hazrat Jafar Bin Muhammad, that they are known from city to city and hamlet to hamlet.
-Great leaders of learning like Yahya Bin Sadeed, Ibn Jareeh, Malik, Sufyan, Abu Hanifa... have given narration from him" (SAWAEQA AL MUHRIKA).
+Books were written in thousands by the graduates of the Institute of which 400 were on USOOL alone.
+These books existed for many centuries and were used as sources of information and basis of authority by many later Muslim scholars.
+Details on these documents will be provided when we examine the famous graduates of the Institute.
+Suffice it to mention here that Jabbir tbne Hayyan, who was a prominent student of Imam Sadiq (A.S), collected 500 treatises of the teachings of Imam Sadiq (A.S).
+Ibne Hajar e Makki summarizes the effect of the flood of information flowing from the University of Imam Sadiq (A.S) in these word: "..so many issues of learning have been transmitted from Hazrat Jaffer Bin Muhammad, that they are known from city to city and hamlet to hamlet.
+Great leaders of learning like Yahyabin Sadeed, Ibne Jaree'h, Malik, Sufyan, Abu Hanifa..have given narration from him" (SAWAEQA ALMUHRIKA).

-ii) Variety of Subjects Covered by the Curriculum
+ii).
+Variety of subjects covered by the curriculum:

-Professor of Literature in the University of Cairo, Muhammad Sadiq Nashaata, summarizes this aspect so well that his words are reproduced verbatim; the professor says: "The house of Hazrat Jafar Bin Muhammad (a.s.) has a status of a complete university where great scholars of traditions, exegesis, philosophy and polemics gathered together.
+Professor of Literature in the University of Cairo,Muhammad SadiqNashaata, summarizes this aspect so well that his words are reproduced verbatim; the professor says.
+"The house of Hazrat Jaffer Bin Muhammed (A.S) has a status of a complete university where great scholars of traditions, exegesis, philosophy and polemics gathered together.
 Sometimes two thousand scholars and sometimes four thousand scholars at a time attended the lectures.
-His pupils have collected his teaching in the form of books which have acquired the status of an Encyclopedia." (quoted from STATUS OF IMAM SADIQ (a.s.), Peermahomed Trust Publication).
+His pupils have collected his teaching in the form of books which have acquired the status of an Encyclopedia." (quoted form Status of Imam Sadiq (A.S), Peermohamed Trust Publication).